amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 # TLSPK Notifications via Microsoft Teams

 In this demo we attempt to answer a question.
-If you're using Microsoft Teams alongside TLS Protect For Kubernetes (TLSPK) how can you be notified that an observed machine identity requires your attention?
+If you're using Microsoft Teams alongside Venafi TLS Protect For Kubernetes (TLSPK) how can you be notified that an observed machine identity requires your attention?

 ## Introduction
 Let's imagine you have 100 Kubernetes clusters, each maintaining 100 machine identities.
 In this case, TLSPK is the perfect observability tool for the task.
 That said, when everything's running smoothly, the contents of the dashboard are unspectacular so perhaps you don't want it front-and-center at all times.
-To protect against outages, you need a mechanism to draw your attention back to the dashboard when a noteworthy even occurs.
+To efficiently protect against outages, you need a mechanism to draw your attention back to the dashboard when a noteworthy event occurs.

 That's what TLSPK Notifications are all about.

 ## Your goal

-You don't need to be running 100's of clusters to experience TLSPK notifications.
+You don't need to be running 100's of clusters to see TLSPK Notifications in action.
-In this exercise you will register just one disposable cluster within which you'll create a Certificate TLSPK deems to be unsafe.
+In this exercise you will register just one disposable cluster within which you'll create a Certificate which TLSPK deems to be unsafe or unusable.
 With the appropriate configuration in place, TLSPK will notify you via Microsoft Teams that a noteworthy event requiring your attention has occurred.

 ## Prerequisites
+To complete this task, the following is required
 - Admin access to a TLSPK Organization via https://platform.jetstack.io/ with the Microsoft Teams integration feature enabled.
-- The ability to create instances of [channels](https://learn.microsoft.com/en-us/microsoftteams/teams-channels-overview) and [connectors](https://learn.microsoft.com/en-us/connectors/) in Microsoft Teams
+- The ability to create instances of [Channels](https://learn.microsoft.com/en-us/microsoftteams/teams-channels-overview) and [Connectors](https://learn.microsoft.com/en-us/connectors/) in Microsoft Teams
-- Root level command-line access to a disposable x86 Ubuntu (22.04 or later) or Amazon Linux VM.
+- Root level command-line access to a single disposable x86 Ubuntu (22.04 or later) or Amazon Linux VM.
   This VM will be used to host a lightweight Kubernetes cluster.
   For this we recommend a minimum of 4 CPUs, 4GB RAM, 30GB disk.

-## Lightweight cluster creation (Linux Only)
+## Lightweight cluster creation (tlspk-helper.sh)

 **NOTE** pay close attention to the output at each step.
 Follow on-screen prompts and **STOP** if any unrecoverable failures occur.

+**NOTE** the TLSPK helper script is not the only way to build disposable Kubernetes clusters for use with TLSPK, so feel free to complete these steps with whatever tools you choose.

-From a Bash session on your **disposable** Linux VM, download the helper script
+From a Bash session on your **disposable** Linux VM, download the TLSPK helper script
 ```
 cd ${HOME}
 curl -fsSLO https://venafi-ecosystem.s3.amazonaws.com/tlspk/v1/tlspk-helper.sh && chmod 700 tlspk-helper.sh